 Internationally, Paramount Network was first rolled out to Spain in June 2018, replacing the original Paramount Channel; an otherwise unrelated, international brand that primarily deals in movies from the Paramount film library.
-The network launched next on July 4, 2018 in the United Kingdom where, coincidentally, Viacom also operates a British version of Spike—a Channel 5 sibling that was later renamed to 5Spike—effectively making it a sibling to the very same brand it replaced in the U.S. The two networks would merge in 2020.
+The network launched next on July 4, 2018 in the United Kingdom where, coincidentally, Viacom also operated a British version of Spike—a Channel 5 sibling that was later renamed to 5Spike— making it a sibling to the very same brand it replaced in the U.S. The two networks merged in 2020.

-- Heathers — An anthology series based on the film of the same name.
+- Heathers (2018) — An anthology series based on the film of the same name.
 After the Stoneman Douglas High School shooting, the series was pushed back from its March 2018 television launch.
 Viacom later dropped the series altogether after the Santa Fe High School shooting in May 2018.
 Ultimately, the series was shown in a week-long event from October 25 to 29, 2018.

-- Waco — a six-episode miniseries based on A Place Called Waco by David Thibodeau & Leon Whiteson.
+- Waco (2018) — a six-episode miniseries based on A Place Called Waco by David Thibodeau & Leon Whiteson.

-- Wife Swap — a 2019 revival of the ABC series.
+- Wife Swap (2019-20) — a 2019 revival of the ABC series.